The Brisket Stall: Understanding the Science Behind It!

 Should You Unwrap the Brisket During the Cook?

 If you unwrap the brisket, this moisture will begin to evaporate almost immediately.
-Then, you will hit the brisket second stall, sending you back to square one.
+Then, you will hit the brisket stall, sending you back to square one.

 Should You Wrap Your Brisket?

-The reason for this is poor bark formation.
+There are some pitmasters that are opposed to wrapping, though.
+The reason for this is inferior bark formation.

-Personally, I wrap my brisket every time as I don’t have the patience to wait out the stall.
+Personally, I wrap my brisket almost every time as I don't have the patience to wait out the stall.
 However, I do use two tricks to ensure that I still get a good bark.

 Should You Wait Out the Brisket Stall?

 Now, figure out when you need your brisket to be ready.
-This is only important if you are having a cookout or are making brisket for a specific meal.
+This is important if you are having a cookout or are making brisket for a specific meal.

 Can You Avoid the Stall Completely?